 The sea here is warm, calm and crystal clear and the sandy beach is lined with beautiful swaying palm trees.
 If you’re lucky, you might even see sloths in the treetops!
 Starfish Beach would truly be the perfect beach if only it wasn’t so crowded and people wouldn’t be playing so loud music.
 It’s one of the biggest Bocas del Toro attractions and therefore it often gets very busy.

-For more details on this beach and several others, make sure to read my blog post about the best Bocas del Toro beaches.
+For more details on this beach, make sure to read my blog post about the best Bocas del Toro beaches.

 3) Look for red frogs at Red Frog Beach